tonitech/vpn/intl.en-US/User Guide/Configure IPsec-VPN connections/Configure multi-site connections.md

 3. Configure the local gateway according to the configured IPsec connections.

     Download the configurations of the IPsec connection, then configure the local gateway.
-For more information, see [Local gateway configurations](reseller.en-US/Best Practices/Local gateway configurations.md#).
+For more information, see [Configure local gateways](intl.en-US/User Guide/Configure IPsec-VPN connections/Configure local gateways.md#).

 ## Step 3: Create additional IPsec connections for the other two sites {#section_dfp_jxf_xdb .section}